rockharbor-church/worship/docs/songs_and_signals.md

 - **Hand signal:** Making a “down” motion with an open hand.
 - **Body signal:** The guitar neck is held in the “up” position, then slowly lowered a single time.

-### Crash out/Trash can
+### Crash out

 A big non-rhythmic end to the song where all of the instruments are playing at ~100% with lots of symbol swells.

-For example, the end of THIS.
+!!! example

+    Hear the PLACEHOLDER in this version of [PLACEHOLDER](LINK).

 - **Hand signal:** A fist punching the air
 - **Body signal:** The guitar neck is held in the “up” position, then quickly lowered a single time and the worship leader strums hard - watch the body energy to know energy level

 ### Keep time

 A signal specifically for the drummer.
 If the click has ended, the MD may ask the drummer to keep time on the cymbals / ride.
 In most cases, this would be after a come down or crash out, so the drummer’s level should be ~1-5% maximum.

-For example, the end of THIS.
+!!! example

+    Hear the PLACEHOLDER in this version of [PLACEHOLDER](LINK).

 - **Hand signal:** A fist making a “drumming” motion similar to hitting the ride.
 - **Body signal:** N/A

-### End of song
+### Ending

 There'll be times where we end the song as per a specified arrangement but there'll also be times where we’ll end something in a spontaneous way.
 This requires everyone to be looking and aware of the ‘junction’ moments.